 The meeting was meant to deliberate on how to finance ASARECA's regionally coordinated Agricultural Research for Development (AR4D) initiatives.
 The delegates noted that the Secretariat had scored stellar achievements over the 25 years of its existence.
 They, however, observed that despite the good work, the Secretariat needed sustainable mechanisms for mobilizing financial, human and infrastructural resources to undertake joint AR4D initiatives.
-Guided by the commitments and resolutions of the Ministers in charge of AR4D in the sub-region to support ASARECA financially and politically during their May 2019 Council of Patron Ministers Summit in Kampala, Uganda, the meeting agreed on a raft of resolutions towards sustainable financing of the Secretariat.
-The Resolutions include:

-The Secretariat with the oversight of the Board of Directors on October 22, 2020 convened a virtual consultative meeting of the patron Permanent Secretaries in charge of Agriculture line ministries and Directors General of the National Agricultural Research Institutes of the 14 member countries of the Association.
+The Secretariat with the oversight of the Board of Directors

+on October 22, 2020 convened

+a virtual consultative meeting

+of the patron Permanent Secretaries in charge of Agriculture

+line ministries and Directors

+General of the National Agricultural Research Institutes of

+the 14 member countries of the

+Association.